femresirvan/Calendar-App/README.md

 ### Some Notes:

-- Due to develop in a short time, i couldn't make most of spesific diagrams (ER, Activity, Sequence..), test cases etc. Sorry for that, you can pull request also!
+- Due to develop in a short time, i couldn't make most of spesific diagrams (ER, Activity, Sequence..), test cases, very bad react code include so much antipatterns etc. Sorry for that, you can pull request also!

 ### 🤝 Contributes&Donates